steipete/WebRTC/README.md

 # WebRTC XCFramework for macOS ARM64 with H265

-Prebuilt WebRTC XCFramework for Apple Silicon Macs with H265/HEVC codec support.
+Prebuilt WebRTC XCFramework for Apple Silicon Macs with H265/HEVC and AV1 codec support.
 Distributed as a Swift Package with binary target for easy integration.

 ## Features